 Dumbbell One Arm Preacher Hammer Curl

-You should feel the exercise mainly in the front of the upper arm and the forearm.
-Keep your upper arm firmly against the pad, move through a smooth range, and avoid swinging the dumbbell.
-A steady lifting tempo and a controlled lowering phase help maintain tension throughout the movement.
+You should feel the work primarily in the front of the upper arm and the forearm.
+Keep your upper arm pressed firmly against the pad, move through a full range, and avoid jerking the dumbbell.
+A controlled lowering phase is particularly important — eccentric contractions drive meaningful strength and muscle gains even when concentric load is moderate (Sato et al., 2022).

 This exercise works well in arm-focused sessions or as an accessory after compound pulling movements.
-You can make it easier by reducing the weight or range of motion, or harder by slowing the lowering phase or briefly pausing at the top of each repetition.
+Reducing the weight or range of motion makes it more accessible, while slowing the eccentric or pausing at peak contraction increases the challenge for more advanced lifters.

 - Adjust the preacher bench to a comfortable height and place a dumbbell on the floor within easy reach.